spoofedpacket/puppet-galera/README.md

    * puppetlabs/stdlib
    * haproxy
+   * Working PuppetDB with storeconfigs enabled, in order to use exported resources.

 ## Usage

-   Assign class percona::node to via your favourite ENC or add a node entry.
+   Assign class percona::node via your favourite ENC or simply add a node entry.

 ### Create a new cluster from scratch